-Maintenance is responsible for clearing campus walks, steps and the roadway when a snowfall occurs.
-Clearing will happen as soon as it is reasonable to do so and generally will begin on the most-used walkways: near the Library, Gault Hall and Werner Hall.
+The Land Steward and Seminary Hill Farm Team, along with help from the maintenance staff, are responsible for clearing campus walks, steps, and the roadway when a snowfall occurs.
+Clearing will happen as soon as it is reasonable to do so and generally will begin on the most-used walkways: near the Library, Gault Hall, and Werner Hall.
 The maintenance team will provide the best possible snow/ice removal service, but it is not possible to ensure that any given surface will be completely free from snow and/or ice at any given time.
 Also, buckets containing "ice melt" crystals will be placed strategically around campus.
 Feel free to spread some of the crystals whenever needed.
 Be aware that after a Level 3 snow emergency, it may take longer than usual to have our lots cleared.
 Help one another, especially if the snowstorm happens over a weekend.